stilldavid/userland-book/literary_environment/index.md

 It's worth the time it takes to learn one of the serious editors (there are few things in the world of technology as likely to expand your abilities), but there are easier places to start.
 Nano is inoffensive and easy to pick up.
-Most any desktop environment provides a GUI editor that will work well enough to experiment with.
-It's not necessary to jump off the cliff of learning an editor older than you are, at least not right away.
+Most any desktop environment provides an editor that will work well enough to experiment with.

 cat
 ---

 Suppose you have some files, and you're curious what's in them.
-Maybe opening them up in an editor seems like it'd be a lot of work.
-For example, suppose you've got a list of authors you're planning to reference in some piece of work, and you just want to check its contents real quick-like.
+For example, suppose you've got a list of authors you're planning to reference, and you just want to check its contents real quick-like.
 This is where our friend `cat` comes in:

 <!-- exec -->